 The Temple of Demeter at Sangrí is one of Naxos’ main attractions.
 The temple, which dates back to the Archaic era, is small in size, but of great significance for the development of Greek temple architecture.
 It is built according to the Ionian order of the islands, which originated on the Cyclades, especially on Naxos, and which was used also by the Athenians after they had conquered Naxos.
-The temple was built around 530 BC, at about the same time as the temple of Apollo, during the reign of the tyrant Lygdamis.
+The temple was built around 530 BC, at about the same time as the temple of Apollo in the Chóra, during the reign of the tyrant Lygdamis.
 Lygdamis came to power as the leader of the peasantry.
 This explains the construction of the small but very important and artful temple in a rural area far away from any larger settlement, fitting for a temple dedicated to the patron goddess of agriculture Demeter.
 (One should note though that this assignment of the temple to Demeter is not proven by dedicatory inscriptions and is doubted by some researchers; the temple could also have been dedicated to Apollon).

 Here you can find the location of the Naxian temples and sanctuaries on Google Earth.